Pitt Innovation Challenge (PInCh)

 The Pitt Innovation Challenge (PInCh®) is a competition supported by the Clinical and Translational Science Institute (CTSI).
 The PInCh competition is designed to generate innovative solutions to challenging health problems by mitigating risk and providing financial and administrative support to move ideas forward.
 The PInCh program stimulates the translation of novel problem-focused research into the community by giving researchers a venue to be creative, develop new ideas, and work with people beyond their usual sphere of collaborators.

 Teams that enter must include at least one University of Pittsburgh faculty member, but can include individuals from other educational institutions or non-academic organizations such as community groups or businesses.
 The PInCh competition hopes to bring together a diverse group of problem solvers who may not otherwise have considered working on a team.

 Up to $555,000 in total awards are available for funding for each PInCh contest.
 Winning projects are awarded $100,000 and select projects are invited to compete for $25,000 awards during a poster session at the final event.
-If a project receives an award and is eligible for a bonus award, they may receive up to $25,000 in additional funding.
+If a project receives an award and is eligible for a bonus award, the team may receive up to $25,000 in additional funding.

 The PInCh program is a multi-round competition.
 For more information, click the hyperlinks for each round below.

 This phase provides semifinalists with personalized input to help move the project forward, including several advisory meetings to discuss regulatory paths, contracting, IP, budget, data security, and more.
 The CTSI Innovation Core members facilitate the award initiation process to help you navigate the innovation ecosystem.